joshcanhelp/josh-to-11/content/post/50-a-beautiful-day-a-piece-of-pressboard-some-montana-gold-and-an-illustration.md

 wpid: 362
 ---

-# A beautiful day, a piece of pressboard, some Montana Gold, and an illustration

 I finally got around to throwing up some paint with my man [Pose2](http://posetwo.com/igetaround) and his graffiti class.
 It had been a while (couple months) since I last held a can and, because the last go-around was so disappointing, I was afraid it might happen again.